IN THIS ARTICLE:

 Start With Keyword Research That Reflects Real Intent

-Keyword research isn’t about volume alone.
+PPC keyword research isn’t about volume alone.
 Focus on keywords that signal buying or evaluation intent, not casual interest.

 What to look for: